 Work with security groups

-- People in the Visitors group have read-only access to the site, which means that they can see pages and items, and open items and documents, but cannot add, edit, or remove pages, items, or documents.
+People in the Visitors group have read-only access to the site, which means that they can see pages and items, and open items and documents, but cannot add or remove pages, items, or documents.

 Work with permissions inheritance

-- If you break permissions inheritance to use fine-grained permissions extensively, users may experience slower performance when they try to access site content.
+If you use fine-grained permissions extensively, users may experience slower performance when they try to access site content.

 Top of Page